Differences Between Finance and Consulting

 Key Words | Financial Modeling, Valuations, M&A, NPV, IRR | Top Level analysis, Insights, Findings, Facts |

 Exit Opportunities | Depending on the chosen area of interest, there are some amazing exit opportunities within the Finance sector.
-For example, Investment Bankers moving into Private Equity, or a Research Sell-side analyst moving into a Buy-Side Analyst profile |
+For example, Investment Bankers moving into Private Equity or a Research Sell-side analyst moving into a Buy-Side Analyst profile. | Become senior executives in the sector you are consulting |

 Networking Opportunities | Mostly work within the Financial Industry.
-The alumni network is strong but not varied as found in the Consulting. | Consultants work for diverse industries – they get immense opportunities for networking with diverse groups of businesses, academics, government and also countries.
-They also have a very strong alumni network which helps them connect across various levels |
+The alumni network is strong but not varied as found in Consulting. | Consultants work for diverse industries – they get immense opportunities to network with diverse groups of businesses, academics, government, and countries.
+They also have a very strong alumni network which helps them connect across various levels. |

 Popular Certifications | CFA, FRM, PRM, CFP, CIMA, CMA, ACCA, CPA and more | CMC |

-Job Security | Chance of spending 15-20 years in Finance filed is a bit lower (especially Investment Banking) | chances of having a 15-20 year career in consulting look a lot higher |
+Job Security | The chance of spending 15-20 years in the Finance field is a bit lower (especially in Investment Banking) | chances of having a 15-20 year career in consulting look a lot higher |

 Career in Finance

-This section would be divided into two parts.
+This section will be divided into two parts.
 First, we will talk about the possible certifications/degree you can take up to create an amazing career in finance.
 Then, we will talk about how to get there.

 - Investment Banking